"I've been having these

 I'm afraid if I sleep I'll go back

-into the dream.
 It's been six months,

 almost exactly, since the doctor wrote